visualia/visualia3/docs/get-started/vitepress.md

 :::info

-Reactivity transforms are not _required_ to use Visualia, but a lot of documentation refers to this syntax.
+Reactivity transforms are not _required_ to use Fachwerk, but a lot of documentation refers to this syntax.

 :::

-You can now start to use Visualia components, utility functions and state in your Markup documents.
+You can now start to use Fachwerk components, utility functions and state in your Markup documents.